curiouslychris/smooch-docs/pages/guide/intro-to-channels.md

 * SMS (through integrations with third parties like Twilio).
 * Pre-skinned messaging SDKs (for Web, Android, and iOS).

-SMS and OTT channels are connected to a Smooch app through an integration step, when the app maker passing credentials for their account on the messaging service to Smooch.
+SMS and OTT channels are connected to a Smooch app through an integration step, where the app maker passes credentials for their account on the messaging service to Smooch.
 This integration step can be done programmatically via the [REST API](/guide/configuring-messaging-channels/), or manually with the [dashboard UI](https://app.smooch.io/integrations/categories/customer-channels).

-The Web, Android, and iOS SDKs can be integrated simply by initializing the SDK with the appToken for a Smooch app.
+The Web, Android, and iOS SDKs can be integrated simply by initializing the SDK with the `_id` for a Smooch app.

 ## Channel Features